 J. Nutr.
 November 2007 vol. 137 no. 11 2507S-2512S

 Michal Karpinski, Janusz Popko, Katarzyna Maresz, Vladimir Badmaev & Sidney J. Stohs (2017) Roles of Vitamins D and K, Nutrition, and Lifestyle in Low-Energy Bone Fractures in Children and Young Adults, Journal of the American College of Nutrition, 36:5,399-412, DOI: 10.1080/07315724.2017.1307791

 Serving Size: 3 Capsules

 Amount Per Serving

 % Daily Value**

 ** Daily Values are based on a 2,000 calorie per day diet.

-This product contains NO milk, egg, fish, peanuts, crustacean shellfish, soy, tree nuts, wheat, yeast, and gluten.
+Made from ingredients that are Free Of: milk, egg, fish, peanuts, crustacean shellfish, soy, tree nuts, wheat, yeast, gluten, sesame and GMOs.

 Take 3 capsules daily in divided doses as a dietary supplement, or as directed by your health practitioner.
 Store in a cool, dry place.